Świnoujście: Transport

 Land border controls were abolished 21 December 2007, and free automobile traffic to and from Germany was allowed for the first time since 1945, as Poland implemented the Schengen Agreement.
 From 20 September 2008, the city has a railway connection to its western portion as well, when the railway line to Ahlbeck was extended eastward to Świnoujście ("Świnoujście Centrum") giving it a direct link to the German railway network.
 The nearest airport at Heringsdorf in Germany, 13 km west of Świnoujście, will likely become more important for travelling to the city, if it ever acquires year-round scheduled passenger connections; it currently has a number of summer connections to German cities only.
 The nearest airport with year-round traffic is the Szczecin-Goleniów "Solidarność" Airport, 80 km to the southeast in Poland.

+The city does not have an airport.
+The nearest airport is Heringsdorf Airport in Germany located 11 km south west.
+However, the airport only provides some direct routes to other parts of Germany, Luxembourg and Switzerland.
+If residents want to fly to other domestic destinations in Poland, they would need to fly from Solidarity Szczecin-Goleniów Airport as it provides air services to Warsaw which are operated by LOT Polish Airlines.
+The airport is located 76 km south east of Świnoujście.